scottwallacesh/concourse-terraform/README.md

 - `STATE_FILE_PATH`: _optional_. when using local state, the path to the input state file. can be relative to the concourse working directory. see [managing local state files](#managing-local-state-files). default: none

-- `SOURCE_REF`: _optional_. a source ref (e.g. a git commit sha or short sha) to be appended to the output artifact filename. cannot be used with `SOURCE_REF_FILE`. default: none

-- `SOURCE_REF_FILE`: _optional_. path to file containing a source ref (e.g. a git commit sha or short sha) to be appended to the output artifact filename. cannot be used with `SOURCE_REF`. default: none

 - `DEBUG`: _optional_. prints command line arguments and increases log verbosity. set to `true` to enable. **may result in leaked credentials**. default: `false`

 - `TF_BACKEND_TYPE`: _optional_. generate a terraform `backend.tf` file for this backend type. see [configuring the backend](#configuring-the-backend)